NCAR/climate-primer-water/doc/ch3_baselines.rst

     Initial testing showed disappointing results in snow, perhaps due mainly to wind effects.

-    A new double wind shield version of the AWPAG gauge that is being deployed may help reduce the problems with measuring snow.
+    A new double wind shield version of the AWPAG gauge being deployed may help reduce the problems with measuring snow.

     |All weather precipitation accumulation gauge (AWPAG) with
     double-structure wind shield|